svylabs/stablebase/WHITEPAPER.md

 - **Single Collateral:** The protocol exclusively supports a single collateral type, simplifying the system and reducing complexity.
 - **Governance-Free:** StableBase operates without governance tokens or mechanisms, minimizing potential points of centralization and complexity.
 - **90% of Fees to Stability Pool Stakers:** A majority of the fees collected from users are distributed to Stability Pool stakers, incentivizing system support.
-- **10% of Fees to SBR Stakers:** A portion of the fees is allocated to SBR token stakers, encouraging long-term commitment.
+- **10% of Fees to DFIR Stakers:** A portion of the fees is allocated to DFIR token stakers, encouraging long-term commitment.
 - **SBR Token Issuance for 1 Year with 0 Initial Supply:** SBR tokens are issued over one year at the rate of 1 token per second, with zero initial supply, distributed proportionally based on users' stakes in stability pool.

 # Conclusion